 Introduction

-Plant health can be improved by reducing the effects of high temperatures on sensitive plants, ensuring the growth of most plants, and increasing the yield of plants.
+Plant health can be improved by reducing the effects of high temperatures on sensitive plants, ensuring the growth of most plants, and increasing plant yield.

-There are many shade cloth options available, making it hard to determine what is the best shade cloth.
+There are many shade cloth options available, making it hard to determine the best shade cloth.

 Here are the criteria we suggest using to determine the best one for your greenhouse: